floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution.typ

 // 3. recommendations should be specified without knowledge of source code or intensive intervention of the architect

 // Decide on granularity: coarse-grained (class-level) or fine-grained (method-level) and motivate choice
+// => Class-level, because method-level is too fine-grained and leads to too many clusters

 // Decide on top-down or bottom-up approach and motivate choice
 // Top-down: start with one big package, then progressively split up into smaller packages